Ironholds/primes/README.md

 ## Description

 This R package has several utility functions for dealing with prime numbers, such as checking for primality and generating prime numbers.
+Additional functions include:

+- finding prime factors and Ruth-Aaron pairs
+- finding next and previous prime numbers in the series
+- finding or estimating the n<sup>th</sup> prime
+- estimating the number of primes less than or equal to an arbitrary number
+- computing primorials
+- finding prime k-tuples (e.g., twin primes).

+The package also provides an R dataset containing the first one thousand primes.

 ## Installation